 Isn't that like the story of the past 10 years?

-Is the young white men who have no meaning in their lives, who are struggling to get married, who can't afford a home, who don't feel any allegiance to the country, they don't feel like they're a part of the country.
+Is the young white men who have no meaning in their lives, who are struggling to get married, who can't afford a home, who don't feel any allegiance to the country.

-There's no society, there's no social fabric.
+There's no social fabric.

-It's like, did you forget that you know those are the people that you purport to care about that you're trying to win over?
+It's like, did you forget that, you know, those are the people that you purport to care about that you're trying to win over?

 Obviously, Tucker was mostly just calling him gay.